 - Claims Specialist.

-For further information on companies currently recruiting apprentices please visit the Insurance Institute website
+For further information on companies currently recruiting apprentices please click here.

-If you are an employer in the insurance industry, further information can be found on this website.
+If you are an employer in the insurance industry, further information can be found on this PDF.

 What is an Electrician?